 And then I realize that the chances are good that I am the culprit.

 Oh, there are other culprits too.
 But I’m not blameless (although I would really like to blame someone else completely!)
-The thing I find most interesting, though, about the clutter phenomenon is that it’s so easy to get rid of someone else’s clutter, and so hard to get rid of my own.
+The thing I find most interesting, though, about the clutter phenomenon is that it’s so easy to get rid of someone else’s clutter, and so hard to clear my own clutter.

 When I really start to ask the critical questions to get rid of clutter and to examine my motives for hanging on to things, I find that frequently it’s my own mindset that is sabotaging my efforts to get the stuff in my house under control.
 Perhaps some of these thoughts are lurking in the back of your mind too.

 Clutter Mindset #1: I paid for it